emtypyie/Emtypyie.cli/README.md

 ![Emtypyie CLI](Emtypyie.cli.png)

-> Run emtypyie projects from your terminal with ease — the future runtime engine.
+> Package Manager for all of my projects

 ## Quick install